What Is Zoledronic Acid (Zometa®)?

 Zometa® (zoledronic acid) is a bisphosphonate medication that is indicated for individuals with bone metastases from tumors (cancer that has spread to the bones) or multiple myeloma (a specific form of blood cancer).
 Zoledronic acid can be used with other cancer medications, such as chemotherapy.
 Zoledronic acid is also indicated for the treatment of hypercalcemia of malignancy, otherwise known as excess calcium in the body as a result of cancer that has spread to the bones.
 In prostate cancer, zoledronic acid can be used after an individual’s cancer has progressed after exposure to at least one hormone therapy.
-When used to treat cancer that has spread to the bones, zoledronic acid is given as an intervenous (IV) infusion once every 3-4 weeks.
+When used to treat cancer that has spread to the bones, zoledronic acid is given as an intervenous (IV) infusion, typically once every 3-4 weeks.
 Zoledronic acid is often co-administered with oral calcium and vitamin D supplements.

 Individuals taking zoledronic acid should be monitored for dehydration, changes in kidney function, changes to the jaw bone, extreme joint, muscle or bone pain, hypocalcemia (too little calcium in the blood), and femoral bone fractures.1

 How does zoledronic acid work?